 These words stretch across two stained glass windows at the Winchester Mystery House in San Jose, California, a house I often wandered during the time when I lived a few blocks away.
 The significance and context of these two phrases – quotes from two different Shakespeare plays and the only words to be found inside the house – remain an enigma whose meaning went to the grave with Sarah Pardee Winchester.

-Unlike Mrs. Winchester, I am (at least currently) very much alive.
-My name is Tamara (rhymes with camera, three syllables), and my last name, Siuda, has a silent i.
-I am no millionaire hermitess plotting unending reconstruction to my Queen Anne home either out of grief and madness or a canny desire to keep my millions out of unworthy hands.
-Instead, I live in a modest space in Portland, Oregon, with a giant cat named Zigzag and an even bigger collection of books.
-It might be fair to call me a hermitess, but my privation is far more in the mold of the Coptic martyrs I study for the dissertation I’m writing.
+Unlike Mrs. Winchester, I am very much alive, and my sojourn in San Jose only lasted two years.
+My name is Tamara (rhymes with camera, three syllables), and my surname, Siuda, has a silent i.
+I am no rich hermitess plotting unending construction out of grief or a canny desire to keep my fortune from the unworthy.
+Instead, I live in a modest space in Portland, Oregon, with a polydactyl cat named Seamus and far too many books.
+You could call me a hermitess – aren’t we all in the midst of a pandemic that doesn’t want to end?
+But my privation is less Mrs. Winchester and more in the mold of the Coptic martyrs I studied for the Ph.D. dissertation I completed in 2018.

-There are few things that do not catch my interest if they have a story attached.
-Lucky me: this is a world filled with stories, and I’m out to read them all and write a few in the process.
+Few things miss my interest if they have a story attached.
+I’m lucky: the world is filled with stories, and I’m out to read them all and write a few in the process.